Fully spectral scheme for the linear BGK equation on the whole space: Numerical experiments

 \subsection{Implementation}

 We implement the scheme under the form (\ref{equation/schema_totally_discrete}).
 The iteration matrix is sparse and is block tridiagonal.
 We store it in CSR format.
-The computation of the orthonormal polynomials is done using the Chebychev algorithm (see \cite{gautschi}) and uses the quadruple precision format of Fortran.
-The computation of numbers $a_{r,n}$ is done by a composite Weddle-Hardy quadrature on a large interval.
+The computation of the orthonormal polynomials is done by using the procedure described in Annex \ref{section/orthonormalpolynomials}).
+The integrals $\alpha_{r,n} = \int_{\mathbb{R}} \tilde{P}_r' \tilde{P}_n\rho dx$ appearing in (\ref{equation/schema_totally_discrete}) are computed as following.
+For any integer $k$, $\tilde{P}_k$ is orthogonal to every polynomials of degree less or equal to $k-1$.
+Hence, if $r\leq n$, then $\alpha_{r,n}=0$.
+If $r>n$, we perform an integration by parts to get the equality